 - Spatial Transcriptomics

 External Users: Contact Melissa Stephens.
 We are accepting a limited number of requests until further notice.

 Internal Users: Follow all University Re-opening procedures.
 Access Galvin Life Science Center via the main entrance during regular business days and hours.

 iLab transition complete as of January 06, 2021.
 Go to InsideND and search for iLab Core Facility Management.
-Any order submitted to CORES after January 01, 2021 will not be fulfilled.
+GBCF iLab video tutorials and user guide available on Resource tab.